rsar-uw/IntroToProg-Python-Mod07/docs/index.md

 Since there is no base code to start from for this assignment, I am using the template I had created in the prior assignment to structure the code for each module (Figure 9).

 #### Program architecture

+Following lessons from Module06 (Randall R., Mod6PythonProgrammingNotes.docx, Self-published, 2019), efforts will be made to follow principles of abstraction and separation of concerns.

+I have found it helpful to plan out in advance (at least at a high-level), how to organize requirements into features, and the order in which to develop components, integrate, and then iterate further.

+Module: Add
+1. Manually create default output file
+2. Write data to default output file
+3. Verify data is being written (i.e., open default output file in text editor, note before / after changes)
+4. Input functions to allow user to enter data
+5. Exception catching

+Module: Load
+6. Open default output file
+7. Read raw data from default output file
+8. Display data from default output file
+9. Exception catching

+Module: Quit
+10. Exit program
+11. Check if changes to data have been saved before quitting
+12. Input functions to allow user to choose to quit without saving or return to menu

 #### User journey flows